TylerNakamura/tylernakamura.github.io/_posts/2018-07-17-testing-concurrent-maps-in-go.markdown

 <img src="/images/2018/07/general.png"/>

-The naive solution is to process the queue one by one.
+The naive approach is to process the queue one by one.

 <img src="/images/2018/07/approach1.png"/>